tphakala/birdnet-go/README.md

 - Runs on Windows, Linux and macOS
 - Low resource usage, works on Raspberry Pi 3 and equivalent 64-bit single board computers

+## Help Improve BirdNET-Go

+I am seeking web developer with experience in Go HTML templating, Tailwind CSS, HTMX, Alpine.js, or similar frameworks to join in enhancing the BirdNET-Go application web UI.
+Your expertise can make a real difference in how users engage with this app and connect with birdlife.
+If you have the skills and a keen interest in contributing to a nature-focused project, I'd love to hear from you.

 ## Web Dashboard

 <img src="doc/BirdNET-Go-dashboard.webp" />